-- The study eye has a best-corrected ETDRS visual acuity score between 78 and 34 letters (i.e., between 20/32 and 20/200). - 2.
-The study eye shows definite retinal thickening due to a CRVO based on clinical examination involving the center of the macula that is not refractory to further therapy as based on the investigator's clinical judgment.
-CRVO is defined as an eye that had retinal hemorrhage or other biomicroscopic evidence of RVO (e.g., telangiectatic capillary bed)

-and a dilated (or previously dilated) venous system in at least three quadrants of the retina drained by the affected vein.

-- The study eye has retinal thickness in the central subfield on baseline OCT measurement 350 microns, as measured by Zeiss Cirrus spectral domain OCT, or an equivalent retinal thickness on a similar OCT machine. - 4.
+- 1. The study eye has a best-corrected ETDRS visual acuity score between 78 and 34 letters (i.e., between 20/32 and 20/200). - 2.
+The study eye shows evidence of definite retinal thickening due to a BRVO based on clinical examination involving the center of the macula that is not refractory to further therapy as based on the investigator's clinical judgment.
+BRVO is defined as an eye that had retinal hemorrhage or other biomicroscopic evidence of RVO (e.g., telangiectatic capillary bed) and a dilated (or previously dilated) venous system in one or two quadrants or less of the retina drained by the affected vein.
+HRVO is an RVO that involves two altitudinal quadrants.
+In this study, eyes with a HRVO will be considered a BRVO and are given the same treatment as BRVO eyes. - 3.
+The study eye has retinal thickness in the central subfield on baseline OCT measurement > 350 microns, as measured by Zeiss Cirrus spectral domain OCT, or an equivalent retinal thickness on a similar OCT machine. - 4.
 The study eye has media clarity and pupillary dilation sufficient for adequate fundus photographs.
 Furthermore, the participant must be able to cooperate during the procedure for accurate fundus photographs.